 Development of professional nursing competencies in the care of diverse patients throughout the lifespan.
-Emphasis psychomotor skills and clinical reasoning in the performance of nursing procedures related to: clinical judgment, comfort, elimination, fluid and electrolytes, nutrition, gas exchange, safety, functional ability, immunity, metabolism, mobility, and tissue integrity.
-This course includes health assessment and medication administration.
+Emphasis will be placed on psychomotor skills and clinical reasoning.
+Performance of nursing procedures related to: clinical judgment, comfort, elimination, fluid and electrolytes, nutrition, gas exchange, safety, functional ability, immunity, metabolism, mobility, and tissue integrity.
+This course includes health assessment and medication administration will be evaluated..